 SCOPE/SUMMARY

 The B1200 Building is Oceanside’s library.
-It will be undergoing a full renovation to upgrade mechanical, electrical, and plumbing systems within the building.
+The building will undergo a full renovation to upgrade its mechanical, electrical, and plumbing systems.
 Interior layouts will be adjusted to accommodate changing programming needs of the building.
 Addressing acoustic concerns will be a key function.

 PROJECT TEAM